NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

 ## Functions Overview

-For this utility we have the following functions/methods:
+For this utility we have the following functions:

 - `batch_processing`
 - `prepare_and_print_batch`